cemvarol/AZ-301-Errors/M8/Instructions.md

       - Ensure that the result shows **Next Hop Type** as **Virtual Network Peering**.
 This means traffic is passing over VNet Peering from VM-A to VM-X

-    > **Note**: This last task proves that Route Table associated with VN01SN01 is only working from that subnet to its target 10.1.1.0/24 network.
+> **Result**: This last task proves that Route Table associated with VN01SN01 is only working from that subnet to its target 10.1.1.0/24 network.
 When you try to reach 10.2.2.0/24 subnet, VNet Peering still at large.

 ## Exercise 5: Remove lab resources